Finding out more about birds in Wales

 Work is now in progress to produce a new Birds of Wales, with publication due in 2021.

 Annual bird report

 WOS publishes the Welsh Bird Report, a compendium of all the county/regional bird reports in Wales, published each January as a volume of Birds in Wales and sent to all WOS members.
-WOS is also one of the partners in the RSPB Cymru-led publication, State of Birds in Wales.
+WOS is also one of the partners in the joint RSPB Cymru / BTO / Natural Resources Wales publication, State of Birds in Wales.
 This is not published annually, but the latest issue was published in 2018 (English/Cymraeg).

 Where to see birds in Wales

 Where to watch birds in Wales, by David Saunders and Jon Green, published by Helm (4th edition, 2008) features all the places that are known for their birds, with maps of many, and details of access and the wildlife you might expect to see at each time of year (ISBN 9780 71367 484 2).
 It is, however, out of print.

 Best Birdwatching Sites: North Wales, by Alan Davies and Owen Roberts, features 70 sites in Anglesey, Caernarfonshire, Denbighshire and Flintshire.
 Published by Buckingham Press (revised first edition, 2015).
 ISBN 9780 95503 394 0.
 RRP £17.95.